 If you start them indoors, then the seedlings will need getting used to the outdoor conditions before you plant them in the beds.
 This is called ‘hardening’ and it means leaving the seedlings outside in a sheltered position in the daytime but bringing them indoors at night.

-Once the danger of frost is over, which is usually around May in the UK, you can plant your seedlings outdoors in prepared beds, pots or planters.
+Once the danger of frost is over, which is usually around late May in the UK, you can plant your seedlings outdoors in prepared beds, pots or planters.
 I keep a distance of around 10-15 cm between the plants in the raised beds.
 A large pot could possibly host 2-3 plants.
 It is good to give a thought to how you will be supporting the beans before you plant.
 Some gardeners prefer to place their support structure in first before they plant.

 These will now grow very quickly … each time you turn they will seem to have put on even more height!